The Watercolors then…

 William “Billy” St. George/Growltiger: The cloistered son of a rich couple, Billy’s powers of matter transmutation, invisibility, and acoustikinesis (roaring very loudly) have left him with the appearance of a bipedal tiger.
 Very happy to be here.

-New Human Institute Staff and Graduate
+New Human Institute Staff and Graduates

 Dr. Herbert Lawrence: Oxford educated psychiatrist and superhuman advocate, founder of the New Human Institute.
 Australian, despite the accent.

 Eliza Winter/Żywie: A German-Polish healer and biokinetic hailing from the Free City of Danzig.
 Splits her time between teaching English and doing awful things to vegetables.

 Hugo Venter/Basilisk: The Institute’s South African maths teacher, all of Basilisk’s bodily fluids are corrosive to everything except living flesh.
 Keeps busy.
 Father of Maelstrom.

 Françoise Barthe/Melusine: A hydrokinetic (theoretically) from the south of France.
 Mother of Maelstrom, in charge of athletics and power development classes.

 Alberto Moretti/Tiresias: A clairvoyant and telepath Lawrence rescued from Italian blackshirts as a boy.
 Oenophile.

 Chen Liu/AU: Lawrence’s first student, a third generation Chinese-Australian with the ability to telekinetically manipulate gold.
 Left the school long ago to aggressively borrow gold mines.

 Mary Gillespie: English former primary school teacher recruited by Dr. Lawrence after the London Blitz.
 Surnames, please.